mia-platform/documentation/docs/fast_data/monitoring/overview.md

 #### MongoDB Query Exporter Configuration

-The MongoDB Query Exporter service will expose all metrics we define in the `config.yml` declared in the config maps.
-To use the Projection Changes Dashboard you need to make sure for every Projection Changes collection you have in the console, the respective metric is defined.
+The MongoDB Query Exporter service will expose all metrics we define in the `config.yml` config map.
+To use the Projection Changes Dashboard you need to make sure that for every Projection Changes collection you have in the console the respective metric is defined.

 Here's an example with `fd-pc-library` and `fd-pc-restaurant` Projection Changes collections: